OTL/wxconsole/README.md

 wxconsole
 ========================

-wxconsole is web rxconsole.
+**wxconsole** is web rxconsole. rxconsole is Log viewer for ROS (Robot Operating System: http://ros.org). wxconsole uses rosbridge, that is ROS bridge using websocket.

-You can try it from here.
+You can try it here.
 http://otl.github.com/wxconsole/